Adron Chambers: Major leagues

 On September 6, 2011, Chambers was promoted to the major leagues for the first time.
 On September 16, during his second major league at-bat, Chambers recorded his first major league hit, which brought in the go-ahead runs for the Cardinals to beat the Philadelphia Phillies.
-Chambers, who had been brought in as a defensive sub for Lance Berkman attempted an inside-the-park home run, but was tagged out at the plate.
-Nevertheless, he was credited with a triple off of Michael Schwimer who had walked Albert Pujols in order to get to Chambers.
+Chambers, who had been brought in as a defensive replacement for Lance Berkman attempted an inside-the-park home run but was tagged out at home plate.
+Nevertheless, he was credited with a triple off of Michael Schwimer, who had walked Albert Pujols to face Chambers.

 “I got a hit, an RBI, and a win all at the same time,” Chambers said.
 “I’m just trying to take it all in.
 These guys are congratulating me and making me feel good.
 Hopefully, if the situation comes up again, I can produce again.”